AdobeDocs/workfront.en/help/quicksilver/timesheets/create-and-manage-timesheets/log-time.md

 #### Log time on a work item from the new Home area

-You can log time to any objects in any of the widgets using the Summary panel.
+You can log time to tasks and issues in any of the widgets using the Summary panel in the Home area.
 For information, see the [Summary panel](#summary-panel) section in this article.

 Additionally, to log time for an item in the My Work widget:

 1. Got to the **Home** area.
 1. Add the **My Work** widget to your Home.
-1. Select a task, issue, or request in a list, then click **Work On It**
+1. (Optional) Select a task, issue, or request in a list, then click **Work On It**
 1. Hover over the task or issue you want to log time for, then click the **Log Time** icon ![](assets/log-time-icon-in-new-home.png) to the right of the task information.

    ![](assets/log-time-ui-for-task-from-new-home.png)

 1. Click **Log time**.

+   The logged time displays in the object's Hours section, nad in your timesheet.

 #### Log time on a work item from the legacy Home area